 What is an Example of Group Health Insurance?

-As a rule, PPO plans usually have greater flexibility and options for seeing doctors and specialists at the expense of higher premiums.
+As a rule, PPO plans usually have greater flexibility and options for seeing primary care physicians and specialists at the expense of higher premiums.
 HMO plans will offer a group of ‘in-network’ doctors and healthcare providers.

 Does a Group Health Plan include Dental or Vision Coverage?